-Suicide among the Qikiqtani Inuit population is closely linked with the problems discussed in this section.
-When considered in light of corresponding trends and within historical context, like mental health overall, suicide throughout this period has its roots in colonialism and the effects of aggressive assimilationist and paternalistic policies.
+Inuit suicide is closely linked with the problems discussed in this section.
+When considered in light of corresponding trends and within historical context, like mental health overall, Inuit suicide throughout this period has its roots in colonialism and the effects of aggressive assimilationist and paternalistic policies.
 Tester and McNicoll demonstrate this by pointing out the marked decline in suicide rates during the period covering the move to settlements, where there was initial and sudden access to medical care and comforts such as electricity, water, and housing.
-From a survey of 79 Inuit in Iqaluit in 1963, ethnographers John J. and Irma Honigmann concluded that "with few exceptions, informants who answered said they were content."138 In the same study, however, Honigmann and Honigmann also wrote:
+A survey of seventy-nine Inuit conducted by John J. and Irma Honigmann in Iqaluit in 1963 revealed that "with few exceptions, informants who answered said they were content."